Your new post is loading...

 What a great story.
 Would he have been successful in your organization?
 I've witnessed a number of companies lose genius talent because they saw them as difficult to manage....or just "difficult".
 As a manager, difficult people are your opportunity, not your problem.

-Rescooped by Billy R Bennett from Align People
+Billy R Bennett

 San Francisco ChronicleWhat business can learn from Bruce BochySan Francisco ChronicleIn a Harvard Business Review article, Collins says a level-five leader demonstrates compelling modesty, shuns public adulation and is never boastful.